juliaguida/oystercard/bookmark_manager/learning_objectives.md

 ### Tooling

 * :yellow_heart: Set up a test environment.
   * When you run your tests, your application only writes and reads data from a 'test database'.
 The test database is emptied between tests.
 * :green_heart: Use database GUIs to interact with databases.
   * Use TablePlus to read and write from and to your database.

 ## Skills

-* :yellow_heart: Test-Drive advanced Objects in Ruby, including adapter, wrapper, and service objects.
+* :yellow_heart: Test-Drive advanced Objects in Ruby, including adaptor, wrapper, and service objects.
   * Write a test for a `Bookmark.create` method that takes properties as arguments, and gives you back an object which exposes all those properties as attributes, and has an `id` attribute.
 * :heart: Use a step-by-step approach to pull out logic from concretes to abstractions.
   * Take a line of SQL written in a controller that reads bookmarks from the database.
 Encapsulate it in a method on a `Bookmark` model.